w3c/openscreenprotocol/schemes.md

 additional receiver application types.
-For example, Android TV could implement the OSP receiver for native TV applications in the future and advertise them using the scheme `android.` A native Android TV app with a native library that acts as a presentation receiver could then be controlled through the Presentation Controller API.
+For example, Android TV could implement the OSP receiver for native TV applications in the future and advertise them using the scheme `android.` A native Android TV app with a native library that acts as a presentation receiver could then be lauched and controlled by a controlling web page through the Presentation Controller API.

+Or, a controlling web page could open an HbbTV Web application on the OSP receiver with an `hbbtv:` URL.
+The page would use the `hbbtv` URL scheme to pass additional parameters that enable the receiving web page to access broadcast-specific functionality.

 ## Interoperability